Medium-Throughput Evaluation of Quantum Geometry-Driven Topological Transports in Altermagnets: Abstract

 \section{Abstract}

-Altermagnets provide a promising platform for unconventional transport and optical responses beyond conventional ferromagnets and antiferromagnets.
-In this work, we develop a medium-throughput first-principles workflow to evaluate transport and optical properties in approximately 150 known altermagnetic compounds collected from the MAGNDATA database.
-By combining density functional theory, Wannier interpolation, and symmetry analysis, we investigate representative linear and nonlinear responses, including the anomalous Hall effect, magneto-optical Kerr effect, and bulk photovoltaic effect.
-We find that these responses are strongly constrained by magnetic symmetry and further shaped by spin–orbit coupling, band structure, and inversion symmetry breaking.
-Representative examples include a finite anomalous Hall response in metallic \ce{VNb3S6}, giant Kerr rotation in insulating \ce{CaIrO3}, and large shift current in non-centrosymmetric \ce{CuFeS2}.
-These results establish a symmetry-guided route for identifying experimentally accessible fingerprints and functional transport properties in altermagnetic materials.
+Altermagnets provide a promising platform for a wide spectrum of applications integrating advantages of conventional ferromagnets and antiferromagnets.
+In this work, we implement a medium-throughput first-principles workflow and evaluate topological transport properties driven by quantum geometry for 135 altermagnets in the MAGNDATA database.
+Based on automated Wannier construction, both linear and nonlinear responses, including the anomalous Hall effect, magneto-optical Kerr effect, and bulk photovoltaic effect, are evaluated with further symmetry verifications.
+Detailed analysis is done on representative cases like metallic \ce{VNb3S6} with enhanced anomalous Hall conductivity, \ce{CaIrO3} with giant MOKE, and \ce{CuFeS2} with large shift current in non-centrosymmetric.
+These results establish a symmetry-guided computational route for identifying experimentally accessible fingerprints and functional transport properties in altermagnets.